 Also note that, unlike unsecured credit cards, it’s fairly easy to qualify for a secured credit card regardless of your credit score.
 Secured credit cards also report your credit payments to the three credit reporting agencies, allowing you to build credit when you have none.

 While there are a ton of secured credit cards out there to choose from, make sure to consider the Secured Mastercard® from Capital One.
-This card comes with no annual fee and no foreign transaction fees, and you may be able to get a boost to your credit limit after five on-time monthly payments are made.
+This card comes with no annual fee and no foreign transaction fees, and you may be automatically considered for a higher credit line in as little as 6 months with no additional deposit needed.

 Consider a Student Credit Card